 Our recommendations for booking an ASAP extraordinary journey:

 - Chem Chem is ready for guests to return in time for the once-in-a-lifetime opportunity to watch the migration.
 With a private airstrip, guests can even charter a private plane to travel solo if they prefer not to fly with other guests.
 Try this itinerary

 - Private charters in Kenya are not much more expensive than shared flights.
 Turn this itinerary into a private trip https://extraordinaryjourneys.com/itinerary/luxury-kenya-safari-barefoot-adventure/

 - Seeing the Migration without the crowds is a one in a lifetime experience.
 July-October is the best time of year to witness wildebeest crossing.

-There is concern in everyone’s mind about traveling, but we also know that our air transport providers, pre-flight protocols, and visiting countries with some of the lowest COVID infection rates in the world is a great option to finally give yourself the break you need.
+There is concern in everyone’s mind about traveling as Safari Destinations Welcome Travelers, but we also know that our air transport providers, pre-flight protocols, and visiting countries with some of the lowest COVID infection rates in the world is a great option to finally give yourself the break you need.
 Experience the Big 5 up close, watch the sunset from luxurious camps and lodges, and savor exquisite meals, and know we are with you every step of your journey.